liskov-sdc/zillowish-house-description/README.md

 # Getting Started with sadie's zillowish

+This application was developed using node v 10.13.0 and PostgreSQL 11.1 Make sure to have nodemon installed as well.

 ## Seed Database
 1. clone this repo
 2. navigate to the repo's directory on your machine and in a terminal run `npm install`